CAD for Chromebooks | Browser CAD for Students | Fusion 360

 Note: When you complete step 5, a download of the Fusion 360 desktop client is automatically launched.
 There is no need to install the desktop client to access Fusion 360 on a Chromebook and you can simply close this browser window.

-Fusion 360 workspaces help you explore and apply various 3D modelling techniques that bring your technical drawings to life.
+Fusion 360 workspaces help you explore and apply various 3D modeling techniques that bring your technical drawings to life.

-For more information and resources on how Fusion 360 can help you bring your designs to life, visit our documentation centre.
+For more information and resources on how Fusion 360 can help you bring your designs to life, visit our documentation center.

 Fusion 360 CAD/CAM software connects the entire product design and development process in a single platform.

-Tinkercad is an easy, browser-based 3D design and modelling tool for all.
-Tinkercad is also your perfect 3d printing companion – it allows you to imagine anything, then design it in minutes!
-Tinkercad is a free, easy-to-learn online design tool used to create and print 3D models (US site) – its intuitive to use, and you don’t need to know CAD.
+Tinkercad is an easy, browser-based 3D design and modeling tool for all.
+Tinkercad is also your perfect 3d printing companion—it allows you to imagine anything, then design it in minutes!
+Tinkercad is a free, easy-to-learn online design tool used to create and print 3D models—it’s intuitive to use, and you don’t need to know CAD.